School visits, community presentations, and other outreach programming will be available Monday – Thursday from 8:30 to 4:30.

 This presentation covers why people migrated to Arkansas during its early history and the lifestyles of early Arkansas pioneers.
 It includes a description of how log cabins are built, types of log cabins, other buildings on pioneer homesteads, and life in a pioneer home.

-This presentation tells the story of Arkansas’s 23 National Historic Landmarks.
+This presentation tells the story of Arkansas' 23 National Historic Landmarks.
 This program is a general overview of the history of each site.

 This presentation covers the history of Fort Smith and the Fort Smith National Historic Site, including information about the "wild west" and Judge Isaac Parker's court.

-This presentation covers the history of Parking Archeological State Park and Toltec Archeological State Park, focusing on Arkansas Native Americans from the Archaic and Mississippian eras.
+This presentation covers the history of Parkin Archaeological State Park and Plum Bayou Mounds Archaeological State Park, focusing on Arkansas Native Americans from the Archaic and Mississippian eras.

 This presentation covers the start of World War II, as well as the causes and results of Japanese internment during the war.
 It focuses on the Rohwer internment camp in Desha County.

-This presentation covers house the Great Depression began, the effects of the Great Depression on everyday Arkansas citizens, and the start of the New Deal.
-It also covers impacts on Arkansas farmers, including the Agricultural Adjustment Act, the Southern Tenant Farmers Union, and the Dyess Colony.
-Finally, it examines a number of CWA and WPA supported buildings in Arkansas.
+This presentation covers how the Great Depression began, the effects of the Great Depression on everyday Arkansas citizens, and the start of the New Deal.
+It also covers impacts on Arkansas farmers, including the Agricultural Adjustment Act, the Southern Tenant Farmers Union and the Dyess Colony.
+Finally, it examines a number of CWA- and WPA-supported buildings in Arkansas.

-This program focuses on Several road segments walked by Native Americans on the Trail of Tears are listed on the National Register of Historic Places.
-The program is based on these road segments, and details the history of Native American removal in Arkansas from the Louisiana Purchase through 1829.
+This program focuses on several road segments walked by Native Americans on the Trail of Tears that are listed on the National Register of Historic Places.
+The program is based on these road segments and details the history of Native American removal in Arkansas from the Louisiana Purchase through 1829.

 Available Programs